Personality psychology: Type and trait theories

+An influential European tradition of psychological types originated in the theoretical work of Carl Jung, specifically in his 1921 book Psychologische Typen (Psychological Types) and William Marston.

 Building on the writings and observations of Jung during World War II, Isabel Briggs Myers and her mother, Katharine C. Briggs, delineated personality types by constructing the Myers–Briggs Type Indicator.
 This model was later used by David Keirsey with a different understanding from Jung, Briggs and Myers.

 In the former Soviet Union, Lithuanian Aušra Augustinavičiūtė independently derived a model of personality type from Jung's called socionics.
 Later on many other tests were developed on this model e.g. Golden, PTI-Pro and JTI.

 Theories could also be considered an "approach" to personality or psychology and is generally referred to as a model.
 The model is an older and more theoretical approach to personality, accepting extroversion and introversion as basic psychological orientations in connection with two pairs of psychological functions: